and-pete/purescript-halogen-template-extended/README.md

   - Logging
   - How to integrate an interface (or "Capability") for CRUD-style operations

-### TODO

-  1)  Delete or improve the silly fake console that logs the route changes

 Comments, feedback, etc. are all always welcome.

 Enoy! -Peter :)